genomicsclass/leanpub/manuscript/plots_to_avoid.md

 boxplot is preferable.
 We can even set `range=0` in `boxplot` to avoid drawing many outliers when the data is in the range of millions.

-Let's recreate these barplots as boxplots. xFirst let's download the data:
+Let's recreate these barplots as boxplots.
+First let's download the data:

 ```r